-Threshold Criteria: Funds will be used to pay for costs associated with engineering, the environmental review, construction, and any other necessary eligible associated costs.
+Threshold Criteria: Funds will be used to pay for costs associated with engineering, the environmental review, and construction.

-Grant Size Limit: The City of Tuscaloosa is allocating a total of \$550,000 to The Downs Drainage System Improvements activity in this partial 2013 Action Plan to pay for estimated engineering costs, environmental review, construction, and any other necessary eligible associated costs.
+Grant Size Limit: The City of Tuscaloosa is allocating a total of \$250,000 to The Downs Drainage System Improvements activity in this partial 2013 Action Plan to pay for estimated engineering costs, estimated environmental review costs, and any remainder towards construction.